- Banner Self-Service Registration:

 - Independent Study: Partial credit for independent study will be administered in the same manner as full-credit independent studies.
 Departments and programs have the option of allowing 0.50 credit independent studies at each level of the curriculum.
 Independent study proposals for fractional credit will be considered, as they are now, on a case-by-case basis by the faculty supervisor and/or department chair/program director.

-- Areas of Inquiry, Global Engagements, and Common Core Requirements: Partial credit courses (0.25 or 0.50) may not be used to fulfill areas of inquiry, global engagements, or common core curriculum requirements.
+- Areas of Inquiry/Distribution, Global Engagements, and Common Core Requirements: Partial credit courses (0.25 or 0.50) may not be used to fulfill areas of inquiry, global engagements, or common core curriculum requirements.

 - Graduation Requirement Limit: A maximum of two (2.00) credits from add-on fractional credit courses may count toward the 32-credit graduation requirement.
 Stand-alone fractional credit would not count towards this limitation.

 - The normal course load for each academic term is 4.00 - 4.50 course credits, or the equivalent of four full courses.
 During registration, students may register for no more than 4.50 course credits.
-Students not on academic warning who wish to add additional course credits to their class schedules may do so beginning the first day of classes through the last day of the drop/add period.
-Because of the demanding academic load, students who wish to register for more than 4.50 course credits are urged to discuss this matter with their faculty advisers.
+Students not on academic warning who wish to take 5.00 course credits in any term may add additional course credits to their class schedules during the drop/add period.
+Because of the demanding academic load, students who wish to register for 5.00 course credits are urged to discuss this matter with their faculty advisers.

 - Students may register for 5.50 course credits during the drop/add period only with the written permission of their faculty adviser.
-Students may not take or receive credit for more than 5.50 course credits in any term except with the approval of the faculty adviser and the associate dean of the faculty.
+Students may not take or receive credit for more than 5.50 course credits in any term except with the approval of the associate dean of the faculty.

-- The registrar’s office will notify students through the end of the current term (via e-mail) of openings in courses for which they are waitlisted.
-Students will not be able to change their status from "waitlisted" to "registered" online.
-This can only be done by the registrar's office.
+- The registrar’s office will notify you through the end of the current term via e-mail of openings in courses for which you are waitlisted.
+Once drop/add begins, you must contact the instructor to be added to or waitlisted for a course.

 - In determining which student is offered an open seat in a waitlisted course several factors, besides position on the waitlist, are taken into account.
 These factors include but are not limited to class year, major, and minor.

-- Prior to the end of the current term, students who are signed into a course for which they were waitlisted must bring the instructor’s signature to the registrar’s office for processing as soon as possible.
+- Prior to the end of the current term, if you are signed into a course for which you were waitlisted you must bring the instructor’s signature to the registrar’s office for processing as soon as possible.

-- During drop/add, if a student is signed into a course for which they were waitlisted they must bring the instructor’s signature to the registrar’s office for processing before the end of the drop/add period.
+- During drop/add, if you are signed into a course for which you were waitlisted you must bring the instructor’s signature to the registrar’s office for processing before the end of drop/add.

 - Seniors in their final semester should not take a course using the satisfactory/unsatisfactory grade option unless they will have a total of 32 courses without the S/U course.